gweidart/cohere-api/preamble.md

         **Instructions:**
         1. **Random Selection:**
-           - Randomly select the contract's complexity level (`low`, `medium`, `high`) and vulnerabilities to inject by using the "Select Complexity and Vulnerabilities" tool that you have access to, creating a diverse and challenging test suite.
+           - Randomly select the contract's complexity level (`low`, `medium`, `high`) and vulnerabilities to inject, creating a diverse and challenging test suite.
         2. **Validation:**
-           - Validate the contract's syntax and structure according to Solidity standards and best practices by using the "Compile Solidity Contract" tool that you have access to.
+           - Validate the contract's syntax and structure according to Solidity standards and best practices.
         3. **Compilation:**
            - Determine the necessary tools and use them to compile the contract.
            - If compilation fails:
-             - Adjust parameters (e.g., refactor the code, think through the contract logic step by step and ensure the code is error free and syntactically correct).
+             - Adjust parameters (e.g., reduce vulnerabilities).
-             - Retry adjusting and compilation until the contract successfully compiles .
+             - Retry compilation up to 3 times.
              - Provide detailed error logs.
         4. **Security Analysis:**
-           - Analyze the compiled contract with the `analyze_with_slither` tool to identify the injected vulnerabilities by using the "Analyze Solidity Contract" tool that you have access to.
+           - Analyze the compiled contract with the `analyze_with_slither` tool to identify the injected vulnerabilities.
         5. **Reporting:**
            - Generate a comprehensive JSON report summarizing:
              - Contract's status (`valid` or `invalid`).